GirlSocial/girlsocial-chat-server/README.md

 # GirlSocial - A new social network with the focus on inclusivity

+> We track issues on our own Git server.
+Please see the [issues](https://code.mldchan.dev/mld/girlsocial-chat-server/issues) and [pull requests](https://code.mldchan.dev/mld/girlsocial-chat-server/pulls).
+Note that everything will be mirrored here and I'll manually pull changes over to the Git server if they are made here.

 ⚠️ WARNING: Very early in development!
 The app is NOT finished at all!

 GirlSocial will be an open source social platform unlike any other - with a focus on inclusivity.